rclone/rclone/docs/content/docs.md

 Note that the memory allocation of the buffers is influenced by the [--use-mmap](#use-mmap) flag.

+### --check-first ###

+If this flag is set then in a `sync`, `copy` or `move`, rclone will do all the checks to see whether files need to be transferred before doing any of the transfers.
+Normally rclone would start running transfers as soon as possible.

+This flag can be useful on IO limited systems where transfers interfere with checking.

+Using this flag can use more memory as it effectively sets `--max-backlog` to infinite.
+This means that all the info on the objects to transfer is held in memory before the transfers start.

 ### --checkers=N ###

 The number of checkers to run in parallel.
 Checkers do the equality